-Fiber + T2D Management
+Fiber + Type 2 Diabetes Management

 You’ve probably heard about the importance of fiber as part of your diet for a better diabetes management.
-But, do you know why it is important, what are the best sources of fiber, and above all, what does it really do inside your body to help you manage your glucose levels?
+But, do you know why it is important, what are the best sources of fiber, and above all, what does it really do inside your body to help you manage your blood glucose levels?
 We will tell you about it today.

 According to Burkitt and other collaborators, inadequate fiber intake is linked to a progressive increase in chronic diseases such as diabetes.
 But the fermentation of the fiber by the bacteria found in the intestine has beneficial effects for your health.